fresns/docs/clients/en-US/reference/data/group.md

     "cover": "String / Group cover image",
     "banner": "String / Group banner image",
-    "recommend": "Boolean / Whether it is a recommended group", "mode": "Number / Group mode 1.Public 2.Non-public", "modeEndAfter": "Number / After non-public mode expires 1.No restrictions 2.All group content is invisible 3.Content before expiration is visible, new content is not visible", "find": "Number / Whether it can be discovered (whether it is displayed) 1.Discoverable 2.Not discoverable", "parentGid": "String / Parent group ID",
+    "recommend": "Boolean / Whether it is a recommended group", "privacy": "String / public (Anyone can see who's in the group and what they post.) or private (Only members can see who's in the group and what they post.)", "privateEndAfter": "Number / After private mode expires 1.No restrictions 2.All group content is invisible 3.Content before expiration is visible, new content is not visible", "visibility": "String / visible (Anyone can find this group.) or hidden (Only members can find this group.)", "parentGid": "String / Parent group ID",
     "parentInfo": {
         "gid": "String / Parent group ID",